Giefek/GhostWare-External/README.md

 # GhostWare External
 > The Program **Does Not Have An Auto-Update**.
 We Recommend Joining Discord To Receive Notifications About New Updates.

-Advanced External Cheat with Multiple Bypasses, **Perfect for Legit Cheating on Main.** It Has Many Options That Can Be Fully Customized.
+Advanced External Cheat With Multiple Bypasses, **Perfect for Legit Cheating On Main.** It Has Many Options That Can Be Fully Customized.

 ---
 > **Features**